stateless-minds/cyber-stasis/README.md

 Cyber Stasis is an economic simulator in the form of a free fictional game.
 The interface is a futuristic dashboard which coordinates global real-time demand and supply.
 The model is based on gift economy and tests the hypothesis of having a market system without any type of exchange be it barters or money.
 The market system provides a feedback loop between production and consumption and is oriented towards efficiency of distribution.
 Everything that we measure with money can be measured by a ratio between supply and demand.
 There is no private property and a concept of wealth.
 Everyone is connected anonymously to prevent forming of alliances and cartels.
 The goal of the system is to make sure that all needs are met to the best extent possible.
 There is a personal reputation index which measures your contributions to society but it does not give any privileges.
 The goal of the game is to become the most useful member of society.

+## How does it look in real life though?

+A lot of people have a hard time imagining what changes and what is not.

+Here is a practical example:
+You go to work and do what you do.
+You get what you usually buy.
+You just don't exchange money for all those activities.

+Corps transform into coops and life goes on as usual.
+Except you are no longer forced to work and can choose to do what you like or even change your activities ever so often.

 ## Community

 https://www.reddit.com/r/CyberStasis/